Exercise and Rehabilitation Science

 • Three letters of recommendation addressing the applicant’s academic, professional, clinical, personal attributes and potential for meaningful graduate study.
 At least one academic reference must be included.

-• Applicants may wish to submit one example of written work, such as a class project, course assignment, first author publication, grant application, etc. (optional).
+• For doctoral applicants only: Applicants must to submit one example of written work, such as a class project, course assignment, first author publication, grant application, etc.

-• An interview with the admission committee is mandatory.
+• An interview with the admission committee may be necessary.

 1Upon admission, final official transcripts from all previously attended colleges/universities, with certified English translations if original language is not English, must be submitted to the Graduate School within the first five weeks of the term of admission or a hold preventing registration for future terms will be placed on the student’s record.